EU to tighten sanctions on North Korea after nuclear test

 The 27-nation EU will adopt expanded sanctions approved by the U.N.
 Security Council in January but will add others of its own, according to EU diplomats.
 It will also say that it is considering further measures.

-The European Union already has an extensive list of sanctions on North Korea, including on technology that could be used in a nuclear or ballistic missile program.
+The European Union already has an extensive list of sanctions on North Korea, including on technology that could be used in a nuclear or ballistic missile programme.

 The new EU sanctions will prohibit trade in gold and other precious metals, and diamonds, with North Korean public bodies and will ban trade in new public bonds issued by North Korea, the diplomats said.